Z3r0byte/Magis/README.md

-# Magis !!Abandoned!!
+# Magis
 This is the github repository for my app Magis, an unofficial, free and open-source Magister 6 App.
-This project is abandoned, if you'd like to take over the development, please contact me.
+This project is now maintained by [Jordy Sinke](http://jordysinke.com/)

 ######[Website](http://magis-app.nl)